 Conversations that matter

 Usually, what makes a seemingly engaged community miss the mark is lack of purpose.
 This often comes from accidentally optimizing for quantity over quality.
-In other words, when learning how to engage a community online, you may find you’re focussing on getting the most conversations to happen in your community instead of the best conversations.
+In other words, when learning how to engage a community online, you may find you’re focusing on getting the most conversations to happen in your community instead of the best conversations.

 But, communities that are optimized for quality, on the other hand, tend to be driven by a strong sense of purpose.
 They have a reason for members to be there, a reason for them to come back, and a reason the community helps your business thrive.